-Parag, a registered neutral since 2011, has been mediating cases at Miles since 2015.
-Parag’s effectiveness as a mediator comes from his years of experience mediating the types of cases he litigates in private practice.
+As a registered mediator and arbitrator, Parag has handled cases at Miles since 2015.
+Parag’s effectiveness as a neutral comes from his years of experience mediating the types of cases he litigates in private practice.
 This includes disputes related to administrative licensing issues; automobile, bicycle and pedestrian injuries; business partnerships; civil forfeitures; civil RICO; civil rights including 1983 actions and jail suicides; contracts; corporate compliance; defamation and slander; dog bites; equitable remedies including injunctions and mandamuses; entertainment; hospitality; insurance bad faith claims; mass torts; mold; negligent security and third party criminal acts; premises liability; professional liability; property damage both personal and commercial; subrogation and reimbursement matters including ERISA and Medicare; trucking and wrongful death matters.